Understanding Your Comerica Debit Card and ATM Usage

 No, you only have to call or visit your local Comerica banking center one time.

 Any one-time purchases made with your Comerica ATM or Debit Card (merchant, online or telephone) or any cash withdrawals/transfers at an ATM.

 What will happen if I do not provide consent?

 All Comerica Debit Card purchases and ATM withdrawals/transfers will be declined when sufficient funds are not available in your account.

 What do I need to do to make my decision regarding Comerica ATM and one-time Debit Card transactions that may overdraw my account?

 Comerica offers three overdraft services to our customers.
-Please see the Overdraft Services page, listed under Tools & Resources on the right, for more information about Standard Overdraft Service, Enhanced Overdraft Service and Automatic Overdraft Protection.
+Please see the Overdraft Services page, listed under Tools & Resources on the right, for more information about Standard Overdraft Practices, Enhanced Overdraft Service and Automatic Overdraft Protection.